igorski/zMIDI/README.md

 You're likely to be most successful using an audio interface with dedicated MIDI in/out channels.

-For instance : a M-Audio keyboard controller wouldn't show up when connected via USB, but when connecting the keyboards MIDI-Out via a DIN cable into the MIDI-In of a MOTU soundcard, all messages are transmitted clearly.
+For instance : an M-Audio keyboard controller wouldn't show up when connected directly via USB, but when connecting the keyboards MIDI-Out (via DIN cable) into the MIDI-In of a MOTU soundcard, all messages were transmitted clearly as the soundcard is now the broadcasting device.

 ## Documentation / Wiki